ricomariani/CG-SQL-author/docs/user_guide/02_using_data.md

 end;
 ```

-That looks like an interesting little baby program and it appears as though it
+The above is an interesting little baby program, and it appears as though it
 would once again print that most famous of salutations, "Hello, world".

 Well, it doesn't.
 At least, not yet.
 Let's walk through the various things